vnvasquez/WolbachiaClimatePaper/README.md

-# Wolbachia-based dengue intervention is impeded by climate change: A modeling study on the effects of heatwaves and rising average temperatures in temperate regions
+# Wolbachia-based public health interventions under climate change: A modeling study on the response wMel replacement to heatwaves and rising average temperatures

 Code and data for initial paper submission.